prgmng-challenge/encode-decode/README.md

 # Submitting
 In your browser, navigate to <https://github.com/prgmng-challenge/encode-decode> and click the "Fork" button at the top-right.
 Login to your Github account and you will have your own copy of this repository.
-On your computer, create a folder named _GithubUsername-decoder_ and save your file, ```decoder.hpp```.
-Navigate to the 'submissions' folder, click 'Upload' and upload the folder.
+On your computer, create a folder named _GithubUsername-decoder_ containing **_ONLY_** your file, ```decoder.hpp```.
+In your Github account, navigate to the 'submissions' folder, click 'Upload' and upload the folder.
 Finally, click "Create Pull Request", verify that everything is correct and finalize the pull request to complete your submission.